patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

 ### HMR Opt-in

 To use Parcel's HMR support, we must opt in to it using the `module.hot` API.
-Add the follow to the bottom of `game.ts`, just above the `console.log`:
+Add the follow to `game.ts`, just below the `_game` declaration, but before the Game instance is actually created:

 ```typescript
 interface HMRData {